MicrosoftDocs/sdk-api/sdk-api-src/content/appmgmt/ns-appmgmt-_localmanagedapplication.md

 ### -field pszProductId

-This is a Unicode string that gives the <a href="setup.windows_installer_start_page">Windows Installer</a> product code GUID for the application.
+This is a Unicode string that gives the <a href="https://msdn.microsoft.com/en-us/library/Cc185688(v=VS.85).aspx">Windows Installer</a> product code GUID for the application.

 ### -field dwState